adhocore/docker-lemp/README.md

 > Do not use in Production.

-A minimal single container LEMP stack for local development.
+A minimal single container LEMP full stack for local development.

 It is quick jumpstart for onboarding you into docker based development.